 Disclaimer: This is a metaphor, DON’T TRY THIS AT HOME.

 I’m climbing this broad, meaty tree and the bark is stroking my ankles with the tickle of a father’s overgrown beard on the cap of his baby’s forehead.
 Every day I climb a little further up and I watch as a crowd assembles below.
-Familiar faces emerge among the mass of peachy cheer: I see Bubbie Sandy, my grandmother, standing round, firmly; I see Mommy encouraging me not to piss off the animals above (or get pissed on by them); and then there’s my educators, my blog community, my peers, hurrahing me to climb further.
+Familiar faces emerge among the mass: I see Bubbie Sandy, my grandmother, standing round, firmly; I see Mommy encouraging me not to piss off the animals above (or get pissed on by them); and then there’s my educators, my blog community, my peers, hurrahing me to climb further.
 Every gap I close, rising limb to limb, squatting hard and lunging low, their compliments double, rising higher.
 So I look down and wonder why they cheer so much.
 They do not know that I am afraid of heights, because what can I climb that no one has already climbed?
 What knobby nook or secret nut crevice can I discover that a squirrel has not already homed or ransacked?
 If I go higher I risk failure, or at best, mediocrity.
-If I descend stealthy back towards ground, my crowd will dissipate; Bubbie and Mommy will say, “Just get in the car,” and I will be resistant but not knowing why, and confused where to go.
+If I descend stealthy back towards ground, my crowd will dissipate; Bubbie and Mommy will say, “just get in the car,” and I will be resistant but not knowing why, and confused where to go.
 But at least I will do it on my own terms.
 I look inward at the core, pressing my face against the birch, inhaling pencil.
 My eyes whip open, with a birdesque curiosity, turn around resolute, and take off running, off the edge of the limb.

 In free fall words arrange, link and make love, forming glorious lines, filling beautiful pages with communicative fetus networks, a jaded daughter with her vegetable-mother.
 The free-fall is exhilarating.
 It is beautiful.